Chapter 8.48

 NOTICE OF LIEN

-Pursuant to the authority vested by Chapter 8.48 of the Palos Verdes Estates Municipal Code, property hereinafter described has been lawfully declared a public nuisance and the same abated.
-The City Council of the City of Palos Verdes Estates, the ____ day of _______, 2___, assess the cost of such abatement upon the property and the same has not been paid nor any part thereof.
-The City of Palos Verdes Estates does hereby claim a lien for such abatement in the amount of the assessment, to wit: The sum of $______, and the same shall be a lien upon the real property until paid in full and discharged of record.
+Pursuant to Chapter 8.48 of the Palos Verdes Estates Municipal Code, the property hereinafter described was lawfully declared a public nuisance by resolution of the City Council of the City of Palos Verdes Estates dated ____________, 2___.
+The City has since caused the nuisance to be abated.
+The City Council, on the ____ day of ____________, 2___, assessed the cost of such abatement upon the property and the same has not been paid nor any part thereof.
+The City of Palos Verdes Estates does hereby claim a lien for such abatement in the amount of $______, and the same shall be a lien upon the real property until paid in full and discharged of record.

 The real property hereinabove mentioned, and upon which a lien is claimed, is that certain parcel of land lying and being entirely within the City of Palos Verdes Estates, County of Los Angeles, State of California, particularly described as follows: